Rain on the windows, creaking doors,

 And longer than the years!

-We are busy working to bring Thomas Hardy's "The Division" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Thomas Hardy's "The Division" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Division" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.